 The main advantage of using mediation instead of the court process is that it helps to avoid some of the hurt and anger that is inevitable when trying to settle such emotive issues in court.
 In addition, when an arrangement is reached by mutual consent rather than being imposed, it is more likely that both parties will honour it.
 Refusal to attend mediation may also have costs consequences for the party concerned.
 The disadvantage of mediation is that it can be quite stressful for both parties to have to meet regularly.

 Within about three to six months a further hearing will be arranged by the judge to explain the decision.
 In making its decision the court will consider, first and foremost, what is in the best interests of the child.
-This decision will usually follow the recommendations of the welfare report.
+Where the child is mature enough, their views will be heard and given appropriate weight.
+The decision will usually follow the recommendations of the welfare report.